ckipp01/webring-cli/README.md

 You will be able to `webring hallway gander` right away, but if you want the ability to write to your hallway twtxt file, you'll need to run `webring hallway setup` first.
 This will ask you for the path to your twtxt file in order to write to it.

+When you mention a user in the hallway, you simply need to @member them, and it will be replaced with the twtxt compliant `@<user twtxt-location>` format.
+If you're using this also to maintain a twtxt file outside of the webring, then use the regular format, and it will just leave it as is.

 ## Building locally